München Hauptbahnhof: Station layout

 The subterranean Munich S-Bahn station is separated operationally from the mainline station and known as München Hbf (tief).
 To optimise passenger flow, separate platforms for entering (centre) and disembarking (outer) trains exist.
 This arrangement of platforms is called "Spanish solution".
 The subway station is situated near the U-Bahn lines for the U1 and U2 trains, but if one wishes to change from the S-Bahn to U4/U5 trains, it is more practical to stay on the S-Bahn to Karlsplatz (Stachus), as the U4/U5 station is on the opposite side of the station.

 Due to the station's size, walking from one platform to another may take a considerable amount of time.
 Deutsche Bahn recommends planning for a minimum walking time of 10 minutes from the central hall to Starnberger Bahnhof or Holzkirchner Bahnhof; 15 minutes between Starnberger and Holzkirchner Bahnhof; and 15 minutes between the S-Bahn station and Holzkirchner Bahnhof.

 The two outlying parts of the station have shorter tracks than the main hall, which means passengers always have to walk down most of the length of either platform 11 or 26 when changing from there.
 Unlike Frankfurt Hbf or Leipzig Hbf, there is no passenger tunnel under the tracks.

 The mainline station lobby is only closed between 1:30 and 3:00, but platforms can be reached all the time.
 The S-Bahn station operate 24/7 on the S8, and the U-Bahn station closes only between 1:30 and 4:00 (2:30-4:00 on weekends).

-On the ground floor of this station many shops exist where you can shop for daily household needs, dressing, and you will find almost all major brands of places to eat.
+On the ground floor are shops where travelers can eat and buy clothes and items for daily household needs.